 Ousmane Dembélé is the early favorite for the 2026 Ballon d’Or, thanks to his 2025 Ballon d’Or win and Champions League dominance.
 However, the 2026 World Cup in June – July 2026 is expected to play a huge role in determining the final standings.

-Significant shifts are likely after the 2026 World Cup knockout stages and the conclusion of the 2025–26 UEFA Champions League season used by France Football.
+Significant shifts are likely after the 2026 World Cup knockout stages and the conclusion of the 2025–26 UEFA Champions League season, as used by France Football.

 How the Ballon d’Or 2026 Power Rankings race will be judged